 Further site investigation was undertaken in December 2016 using a radiation monitor to quantify the level of radiation at the surface of the site.
 The levels of radiation detected were not statistically different from the recorded natural background levels of radiation.
-No evidence of waste material was noted at the site's surface.
-The site in its current use is unlikely to pose a significant risk to human health, property or the environment.
-The land does not meet the definition of radioactive contaminated land and would be classified into category 4 for human health regarding metals and metalloids in the waste material.
+Assumed concentrations of metal contamination within the phosphogypsum has been assessed from against Assessment Criteria, where available, and further assessed where not.
+No significantly elevated levels of metal contamination were noted.
+This indicated that the site in its current use is unlikely to pose a significant risk to human health or property.
+There is not a strong case for taking action under Part 2A EPA 1990.
+The land does not meet the definition of radioactive contaminated land would be classified into category 4 for human health regarding metals and metalloids in the waste material.
 No evidence was found of significant pollution or significant possibility of such pollution of controlled waters.